Australia

 • If you have a Self-managed Superannuation Fund in its pension phase, ensure that the minimum pension has been withdrawn.

-• Where you have a Trust in your group structure, ensure that you determine the distribution of the income and sign the Trust Distribution Resolution prior to 30 June 2023.
+• If you have a Trust in your group structure, ensure that you determine the income distribution and sign the Trust Distribution Resolution before 30 June 2024.

 For more information on your tax planning including how to maximise your after-tax position, please contact your local William Buck health specialist.